Spatial and Material Memory

 Material Memory

-This new screen moderates the intense westerly sun and heavy rainfall while allowing ventilation, filtered views, and privacy to the balconies.
+The screen moderates harsh western sun and heavy rainfall while allowing natural ventilation, filtered views, and privacy to the balconies.

 Spatial Memory

-Beyond material continuity, the rhythm of openings and proportions in the elevations subtly recall the spatial order of the original home.
+Beyond material continuity, the rhythm of openings and proportions within the elevations subtly recalls the spatial order of the original home.

-The tripartite plan and main entry are retained, with the central hallway continuing as the organising spine — preserving its sequence and procession.
+The original tripartite plan and primary entry are retained, with the central hallway continuing as the organising spine of the house — preserving its familiar sequence, procession, and sense of orientation through the space.

 Design Development